-Patients often ask me for anti-aging skin care advice, and truthfully, it is a regimen that needs to be tailored for each individual patient to achieve optimal results.
+Patients often ask me for anti-aging and topical skincare advice, and truthfully, it is a regimen that needs to be tailored for each individual patient to achieve optimal results.
 Various skin types, underlying skin conditions, and lifestyle factors need to be considered in the plan.

-But as far as the products that work, here are some facts you should know, based on scientific studies:
+But as far as the products that work, here are some facts you should know, based on scientific studies when choosing a topical skincare product:

 - Vitamin A Derivatives (Retinol, Retinoic Acid)